maharjanmilan/Wamp-Virtual-Host-Creator/README.md

 1) Open this script in a text editor and make sure that the path to Windows HOST file and Apache httpd-vhosts.conf is correct.

-2) If your WAMP is a 32 bit version just remove 64 from the lines "net stop wampapache64" and "net start wampapache64" at the end of the file.
+2) If your WAMP is a 32 bit version just remove 64 from the lines `net stop wampapache64` and `net start wampapache64` at the end of the file.